Spartan Diet: Does It Live Up To The Hype?

 - Nuts (for example, cashews, peanuts, hazelnuts, almonds)

 All of these foods have numerous benefits for your health.
 For example, avocados contain vitamins B12, C, E, K, magnesium, potassium, omega-3 fatty acids, and a number of other essential elements for your body (6).
-Eggs, fish, nuts, and olive oil are rich sources of healthy fats (5).
-These and other foods listed above will provide your body with nutrients.
-You’ll have enough energy for your workouts and will reach your fitness goal.
+Eggs, fish, nuts, and olive oil are rich sources of healthy fats like omega-3 and omega-6 (5).
+These and other foods listed above will provide your body with nutrients to improve your eating habits.
+You’ll have enough energy for your workouts and it will help reach your fitness goal.

 Need some exercise?